THE ULTIMATE HOSTING GUIDE

 SERVING —

 We’re all about family-style dining at SaltBlock.
 We love seeing platters and serving bowls getting passed around the table and everyone helping serve one another.
 It’s fun, lively, and conversational.
+Double up gravy boats and place wine and water at both ends of the table.

 LEFTOVERS —